 Get your own domain name and create your blog in your own website, rather than doing it on ‘Rented Land’ in a third party website, such as Facebook or Linkedin or Google My Business, where you just generate traffic for them.
 Make the url logical just like our link https://meanit.ie/the-ultimate-guide-to-business-blogging/

 Revisit your blog items regularly and update them with relevant information, making them bigger and more useful with time.
 Build up a library of useful ‘Skyscraper’ or ‘Cornerstone’ articles, in an area where you are competent, that offer value and if you plan on having quite a few, then categorise them, so that it is easy to navigate through your articles.
 Link them together using tags and hyperlinks within the articles.
 Use your article title and use Google to do a search it, to see who else has done the same article, then make sure you create a better article than that one.

 Tip: If there is such an article, find out who links to it, then write to them to ask if they would link to your better article, to get good organic backlinks.
 Keep doing this, to add natural organic backlinks – never ever buy backlinks.
-Also do use internal links from other articles to this one and back out.
-Show Google that this important Skyscraper item is referred to by other smaller articles, possibly much smaller ones.
+Also do use internal links from other articles to this one.
+Show Google that this important Skyscraper item or Hub article is referred to by other smaller articles, possibly much smaller ones.
 These smaller supporting articles should ideally have just one link and it can be to this Hub article.
-You are just reinforcing the fact that this is one of your more important articles, full of useful resources.
+You are just reinforcing the fact that this Hub article is one of your more important articles, full of useful resources.
 This is also the best approach to your main service or money pages.
 All ‘main’ pages should have supporting pages, working as a ‘silo’.